 Grain and Pasta Pairings

 Whole grain bowls with orange wine: The nuttiness of farro, quinoa, or ancient grains matches beautifully with skin-contact white wines.
+This is a pairing more people need to try.

 The Umami Challenge